Lindemanske/blinds_time_control/README.md

+Upgraded to comply with version 2026.1.2 of home assistant.
+Assited by Claude.
 # Home Assistant Blinds Control Integration

 Upgrade your Home Assistant with this custom blinds control integration.
 It's designed to effortlessly manage your time-based blinds, syncing with your chosen entities for raising and lowering.
 Plus, it remembers your settings after restarts and supports tilting.